PEDAGOGY OF A RESEARCH AND CREATION BASED THEATER

 SOURCES OF INSPIRATION

-My approach to theatrical pedagogy is the fruit of my experiences, choices, and the encounters that occurred on my journey of study and practice.
+My approach to theatrical pedagogy is the result of a rich interplay between personal experiences, deliberate choices, and formative encounters throughout my journey of study and practice.

 STUDIES AND EXPERIENCES

-My university education and subsequent studies have allowed me to come into contact with the thoughts of great philosophers, pedagogues, scientists, and artists.
-In particular, I have a strong interest in the history of philosophy and the history of human evolution.
+My academic background has afforded me the opportunity to engage deeply with the ideas of influential philosophers, pedagogues, scientists, and artists.
+I have developed a particular interest in the history of philosophy and the evolution of human thought.

-Equally important to my artistic development were my experiences before I entered the world of theater, working as a pedagogue in social projects with people of varying ages.
+Equally significant to my artistic development are my early experiences working as a pedagogue in social projects involving people of diverse ages and backgrounds, before formally entering the theatrical world.

 MY ENCOUNTER WITH THE PEDAGOGY OF JACQUES LECOQ